Marwa-Medhat/tictactoe_using_java/README.md

 ﻿Tic-Tac-Toe

-To use all our application features you should follow this instructions :
+To use all our application features you should follow this instructions:

 \1. you have to import the data base from MySQL workbench you will get a .sql file